New here? Start with the complete side hustle guide →

 Description: Etsy’s AI now reads your description for context, so this matters more than it used to.
 Explain exactly what the buyer gets: what’s included in the download, what size it is, how they use it, and what format the file is in.
 Write naturally.
 You’re helping both the buyer and the algorithm understand your product.

 Images: Show your printable in context.
 A planner shown open on a desk with a pen next to it converts far better than a flat screenshot.
 You can create lifestyle mockups in Canva for free.
-Etsy’s image recognition now also factors photo quality into ranking, so clear, well-lit images are more important than ever.
+Etsy also weighs photo quality in ranking now, so clear, well-lit images matter more than ever.

 Attributes: Fill out every attribute field Etsy offers.
 These are used as search filters, and skipping them means your listing won’t show up when buyers narrow their search.